stephehood/BIOL5153/README.md

     This chapter reviewes if/ else, elif, etc. to help your code make decisions on the fly
 ##### Chapter 7 - Regular Expressions
     This chapter gave several examples on how to use regular expressions.
 This will be helpful for my final project.
 Reference the PowerPoint from class for more examples of Regular Expressions and how to use them.
+##### Chapter 8 - Dicitionaries
+    This chapter was useful for learning how return more efficient output and make more concise code.
+Introduced a lot of new methods (keys, etc.)

+    ```